 Why routines help with behaviour management

 Routines help family members know who should do what, when, in what order and how often.
+For example, your children know that they take turns with loading and unloading the dishwasher each day.
+This can mean less conflict and fewer arguments about these kinds of boring activities.

 You can also build routines for young children around play, meals and sleep.
 When children have had enough good-quality sleep, nutritious food and plenty of play, they’re more likely to behave the way you want.